RavitejaUppulapu/Codeclause-projects/README.md

 # Codeclause-projects
-In this repo two projects exists that are gave by CODECLAUSE.
+This repo consists of projects that are assigned by the CODECLAUSE.

-C:\Users\ravir\Videos\Captures